Turbulent scaling law in Ogata K\=orin's Red and White Plum Blossoms: Introduction

 \textit{The Starry Night} is well-known for the magnificent swirls in the sky at night.
 Those stylized swirls have been analyzed by calculating the power spectrum density of the luminance of the image \cite{beattie19,finlay20,ma24}.
 It is considered that the luminance corresponds to the passive scalar advected by the real turbulent flow \cite{aragon08,ma24}.
 Indeed early studies find power-law scaling in the luminance spectrum.
 However its scaling exponent is a matter of debate\cite{beattie19,finlay20,ma24}.
 A recent detailed study\cite{ma24} shows that the luminance spectrum of the swirls is composed of $k^{-5/3}$ and $k^{-1}$ parts, where $k$ is the wavenumber.
 They argue that the first and second parts correspond to the Obukhov--Corrsin spectrum and the Batchelor spectrum of the passive scalar turbulence at high Schmidt numbers\cite{ma24}.
 The Batchelor-spectrum part is confirmed also by the second-order structure function of the luminance\cite{ma24}.
 Therefore, the iconic swirls in \textit{The Starry Night} respect the physical law of turbulent flows.

-Motivated by this recent study\cite{ma24}, we here analyze stylized turbulent swirls in a Japanese painting in the 18th century utilizing the spectrum and structure function.
+Motivated by this recent study\cite{ma24}, we here analyze stylized turbulent swirls and another part in a Japanese painting in the 18th century by utilizing the spectrum and structure function.
 The painting is \textit{Red and White Plum Blossoms} by Ogata K\=orin (1658--1716), which is shown in Fig.~\ref{f:pic}.
 It is less known than \textit{The Great Wave off Kanagawa} by Hokusai (1760--1849).
 Nonetheless, \textit{Red and White Plum Blossoms} is considered also as one of the most important Japanese artworks of the Edo period (1603--1868).
 The artists influenced by the style of K\=orin and his predecessors are now called ``Rin-pa''\cite{moma} coined from his given name.
 It is known that Hokusai is one of them (see e.g., Refs.~\onlinecite{yasui96, fujisawa22}).

 Although the title \textit{Red and White Plum Blossoms} does not mention it, the river is flowing between the red plum tree on the right and the white plum tree on the left.
 The flow is expressed by boldly stylized swirls that exhibit a irregular hierarchical structure.
 This intriguing hierarchy leads us to identify its scaling law.
+Furthermore we analyze also the bark of the trunk of the white plum tree.
 In particular, we first show that the luminance spectrum follows closely $k^{-5/3}$, which can be interpreted as the Obukhov--Corrsin spectrum\cite{o49,co51,tl72} of the passive scalar advected by the homogeneous and isotropic turbulence.
-Then we demonstrate that the luminance obeys approximately the same intermittent scaling law of the passive scalar turbulence\cite{rmp,w00,wg04,gy13} by calculating the $4$-th and $6$-th order structure functions.
+Then we demonstrate that the luminance obeys approximately the same intermittent scaling law of the passive scalar turbulence\cite{rmp,w00,wg04,gy13} by calculating the $4$th- and $6$th-order structure functions.
 Namely, the power-law exponents of the $p$-th order structure functions of the luminance in the scaling range are different from $p/3$ ($p=4$ and $6$ here), but approximately the same as those of the passive scalar.
 To the best of our knowledge, such consistency of an artwork with the real turbulent flow including the intermittency is not known.
+For the stylized swirls, it may appear conceivable, but the same consistency holds also for the the depicted bark pattern on the plum tree.